balancer/docs-v3/docs/concepts/router/technical.md

 ## Trusted Routers

-A trusted Router has access to the allowances users granted the Vault.
-This reduces the number of token transfers for each operation from user -> Router -> Vault to only user -> Vault.
-While any smart contract can work as a Router and settle debt via `vault.settle`, creating a router that is trusted increases user experience for users by allowing it to settle debt via `vault.retrieve`, which uses the allowances users have granted the Vault.
+A Trusted Router has access to the allowances users have granted the Vault.
+This allows for a reduction in the number of token transfers for each operation from user -> Router -> Vault to user -> Vault.
+While any smart contract can work as a Router and settle debt via `vault.settle`, Trusted Routers can settle debt via `vault.retrieve`.